 The following two years, stage shows were performed in the John N. Murray Memorial Auditorium of the Randolph Union High School.
 Eventually, the group returned to perform at Chandler Music Hall.
 At that time, the group adopted a name - the Randolph Singers – as well as a stated mission to help revitalize and refurbish an important resource and historical building, Chandler Music Hall.

 The original Music Hall expanded to include galleries in 1982 and underwent major renovations in the first decade of the 21st century.
-Now renamed the Chandler Center for the Arts, it continues to be the favorite venue for the concerts of the Randolph Singers.
+Now renamed the Chandler Cultural Center, it continues to be the favorite venue for the concerts of the Randolph Singers.

 In the fall of 1972, M. Dickey Drysdale, the editor and publisher of Randolph’s weekly newspaper, offered to direct the group in the December choral concert.
 The concert took place in Chandler and featured Vivaldi’s Gloria, as well as Christmas carols with audience participation.
 A musical was again staged in the spring and this pattern continued for the next six years, with Drysdale conducting a choral piece as a holiday concert and a variety of other individuals directing a musical in the spring.

 In 1978 the production of the spring musicals was taken over by The Chandler Players and the time was changed to the July 4th weekend with an accelerated rehearsal schedule.
 This made it possible for the Randolph Singers to perform a second choral concert in the spring.
 For most of the subsequent years until his retirement in 1997 Drysdale would direct the Singers in two concerts a year - a career of 25 years and 40 concerts.